-There is no question that the last few weeks have been unprecedented and, like many companies, WhataHoot is facing disruption, not least because this will delay the work on our new distillery, which in turn has put the launch back a number of weeks.
+There is no question that the last few weeks have been unprecedented and, like many companies, WhataHoot has faced significant disruption, not least because it has delayed the work on our new distillery, which in turn has put the launch back a number of weeks.

 However, like so many across the UK, we wanted to do out bit to help the country recover.
 So when we were approached by a number of local care homes and councils enquiring if we could turn our alcohol into hand sanitizer, we felt we had to try.